 There may be times where your child requires blood work to be drawn and tested.
 While some offices provide these services in their office, other offices provide an order and request that you take your child to an off-site laboratory.
-Offices that do provide in-house blood draws can provide a slip for you to complete the testing off-site, if you wish.
+Offices that do provide in-house blood draws can provide a slip for you to complete the testing off-site if you wish.

 There are multiple diagnostic tests that a primary care provider can choose to use in their office.
-These tests includes ones that are able to check for strep throat, influenza, urinary tract infections, or blood sample.
+These tests include ones that are able to check for strep throat, influenza, urinary tract infections, or blood sample.
 Some providers like to use a blood check to help determine if an infection is viral or bacterial.

 What is your vaccine policy?